HazarZYGC/Thread-Management-Application/README.md

 # Thread-Management-Application

-**In this application, I focused on thread management (synchronization problem) in Linux operatin systems.
-Our threads are covid-19 test units and patients.** </br>
+**In this application, I focused on thread management (synchronization problem) in Linux operating systems.
+Our threads are covid-19 test units and patients.** </br></br>
 **Semaphores are used in application to manage threads.**
 </br>
 </br>